Ahacad/pre-dynamic-graph/slides.md

 <div class="mt-18"/>

 - BCC (Biconnected component decomposition)
+1. Batch update (pack a bunch of updates rather than a single one)
-- Redundant chains
+2. Redundant chains
-- Redundant nodes
+3. Redundant nodes

 ---